templarfelix/gameserver-operator/README.md

 complexity of managing game servers by providing a robust and scalable solution for gaming communities and service providers.

-## need help to deploy kubernetes clusters?
+## Need help to deploy kubernetes clusters?

-Navigate to the gameserver-operator GitHub project where the Pulumi script is located.
+Navigate to the [gameserver-operator-infra](https://github.com/templarfelix/gameserver-operator-infra) GitHub and read the docs.

 ## Supported Games